Rescue of the Danish Jews

-Deportation order and rescue
+Deportation order

-Without the uncooperative Danish government to impede them, Denmark's German occupiers began planning the deportation to Nazi concentration camps of the 7,800 or so Jews in Denmark.
-German diplomat Georg Ferdinand Duckwitz unsuccessfully attempted to assure safe harbor for the Danish Jews in Sweden; the Swedish government told Duckwitz it would accept the Danish Jews only if approved by the Nazis, who ignored the request for approval.
+The German occupiers began their plans for the deportation to Nazi concentration camps of the 8,000 Danish Jews after it became apparent that the Nazis could not expect the Danish government to support this.
+German diplomat Georg Ferdinand Duckwitz made his vain attempt to assure safe harbor for the Danish Jews in Sweden; the government told Duckwitz it would accept the Danish Jews only if approved by the Nazis, who let the request for approval go ignored.

 On September 28, 1943, Duckwitz leaked word of the plans for the operation against Denmark's Jews to Hans Hedtoft, chairman of the Danish Social Democratic Party.
-Hedtoft contacted the Danish Resistance Movement and the head of the Jewish community, C. B. Henriques, who in turn alerted the acting chief rabbi, Marcus Melchior.
-At the early morning services, on September 29, the day prior to the Rosh Hashanah services, Jews were warned by Rabbi Melchior of the planned German action and urged to go into hiding immediately and to spread the word to all their Jewish friends and relatives.
+Hedtoft contacted the Danish Resistance Movement and the head of the Jewish community, C. B. Henriques, who in turn alerted the acting chief rabbi, Dr. Marcus Melchior.
+At the early morning services, on September 29, the day prior to the Rosh Hashanah services, the Jews were warned of the Nazis' planned action.
+They were urged to go into hiding immediately and spread the word to all their friends and relatives.
+The German action to deport the Jews prompted the Danish state church and all political parties except the pro-Nazi National Socialist Workers' Party of Denmark (NSWPD) immediately to denounce the action and to pledge solidarity with their fellow Jewish citizens.
+For the first time they openly opposed the occupation.
+At once, the Danish bishops issued a hyrdebrev—a pastoral letter to all citizens.
+The letter was distributed to all Danish ministers, to be read out in every church on the following Sunday.

 The early phases of the rescue were improvised.
-When Danish civil servants at several levels in different ministries learned of the German plan to round up all Danish Jews, they independently pursued various measures to find the Jews and hide them.
-Some simply contacted friends and asked them to go through telephone books and warn those with Jewish-sounding names to go into hiding.
+The majority of the Jewish population traveled, mostly to the north of Zealand and mostly by public transportation, where they went into hiding in farms, barns, churches etc. Often German soldiers turned a blind eye to the unusual stream of people travelling on trams and trains.
+When Danish civil servants at several levels in different ministries learned of the German plan to round up all of the country's Jews, they independently pursued various measures to find and hide the Jews.
+Some simply contacted their friends, asking them to go through telephone books and warn those with Jewish-sounding names to go into hiding.
 Most Jews hid for several days or weeks, uncertain of their fate.